-If you don't have much time to spend hours each day walking your dog, then a laid-back dog breed could be for you.
+If you don't want to spend hours each day walking your dog, then a more laid-back dog breed could be for you.
 Keep reading to find out which breeds are more than happy to curl up and snooze on the sofa.

-So, if your schedule is far too busy for a high energy dog and you just want a buddy you can chill out with, then you might want to consider a quiet dog breed.
-Keep reading for our top ten laid back dog breeds that you're more likely to trip over snoring, than find underneath your feet looking for games!
+So, if your schedule is too busy for a high energy dog and you would prefer a buddy you can chill out with, then you might want to consider a less active dog breed.
+Keep reading for our top ten laid back dog breeds that you're more likely to trip over snoring, than be pestering you for yet another walk!

-Calm dog breeds are ideal if you have a busy schedule or if you live in an apartment and don't have lots of space for your pooch to run around.
-Where our top ten calm and lazy dog breeds may not require as much exercise as high energy breeds, it's still important that they're regularly walked to stimulate their brains and to prevent any destructive behaviours forming.
+Calm dog breeds are ideal if you have a busy schedule or f you live somewhere, you have less access to the great outdoors for long walks.
+Where our top ten calm and more chilled dog breeds may not require as much exercise as higher energy breeds, it's still important that they're regularly walked and given plenty of enrichment opportunities and social time with you.

 In other words, requiring less physical activity doesn't mean they don't have other needs to fulfil (such as playing with you, spending quality time enjoying your company, or engaging in mental challenges).
 Furthermore, having a lower need for physical activity doesn't imply that they don't enjoy it when they do engage in it.
-Many of these dogs love going for walks in the countryside, but at their own pace and with calmness.
+Many of these dog's love going for walks in the countryside and experiencing all the sights, sounds and smells of the great outdoors but just aren’t so full-on about it!
+Here’s a few calm dogs to consider getting:

 1. Bassett Hound